varffs/basic-js-boil/README.md

 - lib.js: files concated from 'src/libs/' folder [which you need to make]
 - images in 'src/images/' [which you need to make] optimized
 - main.js linted and minified
-- fonts in 'src/images/' [which you need to make] fontfaced
+- fonts in 'src/fonts/' [which you need to make] fontfaced [tho this depends on your local installs of quite a few things. so watch the errors if it doesn't work]

 ### setup

 > npm install

-then

-> gulp init

 then